suffolklibraries/sljekyll/_recurrents/bungay-reading-group.md

 ---
-recurrent-title: "Reading group - £1 to attend"
+recurrent-title: "Reading group: £1 to attend"
 recurrent-day: last Wednesday of the month
 recurrent-times: 1330-1430
 recurrent-location: bungay-library